Cindyzzz616/YouLingo/README.md

 ### Hypotheses of Language Acquisition
 This application is based on the language acquisition theory posited by Stephen Krashen, an renowned American linguist who has written more than 500 articles and books on the second language acquisition and related fields.
 [1]
 In his theory, he outlined six hypotheses about how to effectively gain fluency in a second language.
 They are:
-1. **The Acquisition-Learning hypothesis:** learning a language involves consciously obtaining knowledge _about_ a language, while the process of acquisition is unconscious and involves direct interaction _with_ a language.
+1. **The Acquisition-Learning Hypothesis:** learning a language involves consciously obtaining knowledge _about_ a language, while the process of acquisition is unconscious and involves direct interaction _with_ a language.
 The former approach is used in formal language education, which often yields unsatisfactory results.
 In comparison, the latter approach is the process through which children come to master their native language.
-2. **The Monitor hypothesis:** when we are consciously learning a language, there is an internal monitor that judges and corrects the every utterance.
+2. **The Monitor Hypothesis:** when we are consciously learning a language, there is an internal monitor that judges and corrects the every utterance.
 As a result, fluency is sacrificed to maximize accuracy, which hinders the progress of the learner in the long run.
 3. **The Natural Order hypothesis:** children first acquire the comprehension capacities, then production capacities; they also master languages in spoken forms before learning the written forms.
 Therefore, the natural order of language acquisition is _listening_, _speaking_, _reading_, then _writing_.
 There are also orders of acquiring different grammatical structures.
 When adults follow the same order, they are able to communicate more fluently and effectively.
-4. **The Input hypothesis:** language input can only be helpful to a learner when they are comprehensible.
+4. **The Input Hypothesis:** language input can only be helpful to a learner when they are comprehensible.
 When they wish to progress, they must take small steps by consuming content that encompass the previous material with small additions.
 This can be described by the analogy "i+1", where i represents the current knowledge and 1 represents the small addition on that basis.
-5. **The Affective Filter hypothesis:** when learners are in stressful surroundings, their brains filter out the input and render it useless.
+5. **The Affective Filter Hypothesis:** when learners are in stressful surroundings, their brains filter out the input and render it useless.
 Their interest in the content they consume can also affect how well they internalize the language.
 Therefore, it is important for them to be in a relaxed environment where they can engage with the materials of their choosing and make mistakes.
 6. **The Reading Hypothesis:** our vocabulary expands when we read materials from real-life contexts, rather than engage in rote